EnergyModels/temoatools/README.md

 Temoatools is meant to be an add-in for Temoa, thus it builds on the current method for installing Temoa.
 The instructions below are for a new installation of anaconda3, Temoa and temoatools.
 The example commands are shown in a Windows environment.

-1) install python 3 with anaconda3
+1) Prerequisites: python 3.7 using Anaconda
     - https://www.anaconda.com/distribution/#download-section

 2) install temoa